 Step 3: Migrating from NTP to NTS

-The final step is unspectacular.
-The “ntp.conf” file of NTPSec already contains a line for NTS.
-You need to comment out “normal” NTP and enable NTS.
-Furthermore, NTS-KE uses the TCP port 4460.
-So, we need to change the port, too.
+The “ntp.conf” file of NTPSec contains a line for NTS.
+You need to disable NTP and enable NTS.

 Open the “ntp.conf” file: sudo nano /etc/ntpsec/ntp.conf.
-Comment out the lines that start with “pool” and “server.”
-It should look like:
+Comment out the lines starting with “pool” and “server” to disable NTP.
+The changed lines should look like:

 # Use servers from the NTP Pool Project.
 Approved by Ubuntu Technical Board # on 2011-02-08 (LP: #104525).
 See https://www.pool.ntp.org/join.html for # more information. #pool 0.ubuntu.pool.ntp.org iburst #pool 1.ubuntu.pool.ntp.org iburst #pool 2.ubuntu.pool.ntp.org iburst #pool 3.ubuntu.pool.ntp.org iburst # Use Ubuntu's ntp server as a fallback. #server ntp.ubuntu.com

-# Public NTP servers supporting Network Time Security: server time.cloudflare.com:4460 nts
+# Public NTP servers supporting Network Time Security: server nts.ntp.se:4443 nts

 Restart NTPSec: sudo systemctl restart ntpsec.